jkobject/jkobject.github.io/_ideas/the-new-way-well-do-science.md

 The hard part will not be generating more scientific text.
 That will be easy.
 The hard part will be maintaining the architecture of trust underneath the text.

+This is also why the timing is different.
+Earlier semantic web projects asked researchers to annotate their work for a hypothetical future machine.
+Today, machines can help create the annotation, and then turn that structure back into whatever human-facing artifact is needed.
+The same validated graph could become a paper, a review report, a teaching note, a grant summary, a blog post, or a podcast.
+The bottleneck moves from writing the canonical text to maintaining the canonical structure.

 Future rigorous work will look less like “write another paper” and more like: define the objects clearly, expose their dependencies, say what each citation contributes, record what conditions apply, attach certificates where possible, and track whether each result is supported, contradicted, obsolete, reproduced, or still uncertain.

 That is a different kind of scientific labor.
 It is closer to formalizing mathematics, maintaining open-source infrastructure, and curating a living knowledge graph than to simply publishing another PDF.
 It will still need human judgment.
 But AI can make the first pass cheap enough that communities can spend their effort on review, correction, and trust.